freedomofpress/securedrop/docs/develop.md

 and `HidServAuth` values for each server by examining the contents of `app-ssh-aths` and `mon-ssh-aths` in `./install_files/ansible-base`.
 You can manually inspect these files to append values to your local `torrc`, as in the `cat` example above.
+Note that the `cat` example above will also add the ATHS info for the Document Interface, as well, which is useful for testing.

 ### torify (Ubuntu and Mac OS X)